 The court must determine whether it has subject matter jurisdiction over a case.
-For tribal communities, this depends on the type of crime and who the victim and offender are.
+For tribal communities, this depends on the type of crime and who the victim was.
 (See the jurisdiction charts for more information.)

-Two Important Limitations
+Two Important Limitations to Criminal Jurisdiction

 The U.S. Supreme Court decision Oliphant v.
 Suquamish1 limits the ability of tribal governments to try and punish non-Indians.
-Therefore, tribal governments cannot criminally prosecute a sex offender who is not considered "Indian."
+Therefore, tribal governments cannot criminally prosecute a sex perpetrator who is not considered "Indian."